Fort Kochi: Connectivity

 Fort Kochi can be reached from Ernakulam through roadways and water ways.
 Private buses and government transport buses travel from different parts of the city to Fort Kochi.
 Owing to the high volume of tourists visiting the place dedicated low floor Volvo buses were introduced to this route by the government.
-Such buses are in use on the popular routes such as Cochin International Airport (CIAL), Vytila Mobility Hub and Kakanad Info Park.
+Such buses are in use on the popular routes such as Cochin International Airport (CIAL), Vyttila Mobility Hub and Kakkanad Info Park.